Aji Amarillo – A Staple Peruvian Pepper Variety

 Storage methods:

 • Make powder – I can’t tell you how tasty aji amarillo powder is.
 We dehydrated most of our peppers this year, and I use it almost daily to add a dash of spice and flavor to my meals.
-It is easy to dry peppers, learn how to here.
+It is easy to dry peppers, learn how here.

 • Make hot sauce – If you are going to make paste, why not take it a step further and try your hand at hot sauce?
-I love experimenting with hot sauce, and aji amarillos are a great pepper to add unique flavor and heat.
-Here is a simple hot sauce recipe that works with ajies amarillos.
+I love experimenting with hot sauces, and aji amarillos are a great pepper to add unique flavor and heat.
+Here is a simple hot sauce recipe that works with amarillos.

 • Freeze – Frozen aji amarillo peppers can be used later for making paste, cooking, or making hot sauce.
 Learn how to freeze peppers here.